Key Takeaways

 In the rapidly evolving sectors of Earth observation, astronomical research, and deep-space exploration, the demand for high-resolution imaging systems has reached an unprecedented peak.
 Central to these systems is the primary mirror, whose performance—determined by aperture size, surface accuracy, and mass—directly dictates the quality of mission-critical data.

 At Avantier, we are redefining the limits of space-based optical systems.
-Our latest milestone is a Φ1.1 m primary mirror featuring a surface density of 40 kg/m² and a lightweight ratio exceeding 90%.
-This achievement sets a new industry benchmark for visible-light imaging in the space environment.
+Our latest project involved the development of a meter-class RB-SiC primary mirror with a surface density of approximately 45 kg/m² and a lightweight ratio exceeding 90%.

 Lightweight SiC primary mirrors, Reaction-Bonded Silicon Carbide optics, large-aperture space telescope mirror, high specific stiffness mirrors